abondar24/CamelDemo/README.md

 16. Text to XML Xstream (txx) - write text data to xml file using Xstream

-17. Concurrent File Processor (cfp) - process files from source directory in parrallel Arg name for running is in ()
+17. Concurrent File Processor (cfp) - process files from source directory in parrallel

+18. Concurrent Component (cc) - usage of concurrent component in camel.
+Arg name for running is in ()